 The first part of doing your audit is gathering the information you'll be comparing.
 As I just showed you, you'll find a list of what you'll need in the audit packet.
-Things you'll need from your brokerage account are: Monthly statements Trade Confirmation Records You might have individual ones or your broker might be able to provide you with a special report that is a list summarizing them all Dividend and interest transaction Records You can find these on your monthly Statements or, again, you might be able to find a Summary List Realized Gain/Loss Report - This will show you the capital gains that your broker will be reporting to the IRS For any checks you've written, you'll need Something to verify that checks were paid by your broker.
+Things you'll need from your brokerage account are: Monthly statements Trade Confirmation Records You might have individual ones or your broker might be able to provide you with a special report that is a list summarizing them all Dividend and interest transaction Records You can find these on your monthly Statements or, again, you might be able to find a Summary List Realized Gain/Loss Report - This will show you the capital gains by lot sold that your broker will be reporting to the IRS.
+It may have a slightly different name at some brokers such as a "Closed tax lot" report.
+Unrealized gain/loss report - If any of your stocks went through a reorganization such as a split, spinoff, merger, re-domicile etc. Again this one may have a slightly different name at your broker such as an "Open tax lot" report.
+It will show the cost basis details for each lot of each stock that you still own For any checks you've written, you'll need Something to verify that checks were paid by your broker.